Aug 18, 2026

 Vitamin C as a Solution

-Note: To maximize nutrient intake, try to wait at least one hour after eating a meal before drinking jasmine tea.
-This allows your body to begin the process of absorbing minerals without interference from tea tannins.
+Note: To maximize nutrient intake, try to wait at least one hour after eating a meal before drinking jasmine tea to allow for proper mineral absorption.

 Allergic Reactions and Sensitivities